sonic-pi-net/sonic-pi/etc/doc/tutorial/20-Thread-Synchronisation.md

 ## Cue Names

-You are free to use whatever name you'd like for your `cue` messages - not much `:tick`.
-You just need to ensure that any other threads are `sync`ing on the correct name - otherwise they'll be waiting for every (or at least until you press the stop button).
+You are free to use whatever name you'd like for your `cue` messages - not just `:tick`.
+You just need to ensure that any other threads are `sync`ing on the correct name - otherwise they'll be waiting for ever (or at least until you press the stop button).

 Let's play with a few `cue` names: